Quarkus application

 Once you press the blue button on the board, you should see an incoming message, and with that, an outgoing message too.

-Try changing the response to led:on, and press the blue button again.
-The blue LED on the board should turn on, once the green, send indicator, LED turns off again.
+, and press the blue button again.
+The blue LED on the board should turn on, once

+It may be that the blue LED doesn’t turn on.
+Give it a second try, by pressing the blue button again.
 Why is that needed?
 A short period after the uplink (device-to-cloud) message, the LoRa device switches into receive mode, awaiting an optional downlink (cloud-to-device) message.
 If that time window is missed, then the device will not receive the downlink message, and go back to sleep.
-We will deal with this later, so read on.
+We will deal with this later, so read on. |

 Understanding the code